Embrace Strength in the Face of Adversity

 Lydia Bishop, LCSW

-I am a Licensed Clinical Social Worker in Canton, Georgia.
-I received my Bachelor’s Degree in Criminal Justice from Kennesaw State University and soon after worked for Cherokee County as a probation officer for adults.
-I quickly recognized that many of the individuals within the judicial system needed resources and therapeutic support.
-Given this recognition, I started exploring ways to support those with mental health struggles and soon returned to Kennesaw State University to receive my Masters of Arts degree in Social Work.
+I am a Licensed Clinical Social Worker based in Canton, Georgia.
+I earned my Bachelor’s in Criminal Justice from Kennesaw State University and began my career as an adult probation officer with Cherokee County, where I saw the need for greater access to mental health support.
+This led me to return to Kennesaw State University to earn my Master of Arts in Social Work.

-Following my graduate program, I began working with adolescents and adults in various settings, including Drug and Alcohol Treatment Courts, Juvenile Detention Centers, private practice settings, and in-home community counseling.
+I have since worked with adolescents and adults in Drug and Alcohol Treatment Courts, Juvenile Detention Centers, private practice, and in-home community counseling.

 Sarah Clark, LMSW